bluebird75/luaunit/doc/4_reference_doc.rst

 **Options**

 --output, -o FORMAT         Set output format to FORMAT.
 Possible values: text, tap, junit, nil .
 See :ref:`output-formats` --name, -n FILENAME         For junit format only, mandatory name of xml file.
 Ignored for other formats.
 --pattern, -p PATTERN       Execute all test names matching the Lua PATTERN.
 May be repeated to include severals patterns.
 See :ref:`flexible-test-selection`
 --exclude, -x PATTERN       Exclude all test names matching the Lua PATTERN.
 May be repeated to exclude severals patterns.
 See :ref:`flexible-test-selection`
---repeat, -r NUM       Repeat all tests NUM times, e.g. to trigger the JIT.
+--test-prefix, -t prefix    Prefix for detecting test tables or functions.
+See :ref:`test-naming` --test-suffix, -T suffix    Suffix for detecting test tables or functions.
+See :ref:`test-naming` --method-prefix, -m prefix  Prefix for test methods.
+See :ref:`test-naming` --repeat, -r NUM            Repeat all tests NUM times, e.g. to trigger the JIT.
 See :ref:`other-options` --shuffle, -s               Shuffle tests before running them.
 See :ref:`other-options` --error, -e                 Stop on first error.
 See :ref:`other-options` --failure, -f               Stop on first failure or error.
-See :ref:`other-options` --verbose, -v          Increase verbosity
---quiet, -q            Set verbosity to minimum --help, -h             Print help
+See :ref:`other-options` --verbose, -v               Increase verbosity --quiet, -q                 Set verbosity to minimum --help, -h                  Print help
 --version                   Version information of LuaUnit

 .. _output-formats: